awslabs/amazon-sagemaker-workshop/NotebookCreation/README.md

 ![Access Notebook](./images/open-notebook.png)

-2. Click **Open**.
+2. Click **Open Jupyter**.
 You will now see the Jupyter homepage for your notebook instance.

 ![Open Notebook](./images/jupyter-homepage.png)